Senior-Design-ECE-477/ESP32/README.md

 `ui_ShowKeypad_Animation` Run the animation to show the keypad screen.\
 `ui_ShakeKeypad_Animation` Run the animation to shake the keypad rapidly.\
 `ui_ShakeLock_Animation` Run the animation to shake the lock icon rapidly.
+`ui_KeypadToHome_Animation` Run the animation to go from keypad screen to home screen\
+`ui_KeypadToWelcome_Animation` Run the animation to go from keypad screen to welcome screen and then to home screen\
+`ui_GetWifiBarNumber` Get current number of wifi bars displayed through enum WifiBars\
+`ui_SetWifiBarNumber` Set current number of wifi bars displayed through enum WifiBars\
+`ui_UpdateDateTime` Update the current time displayed to passed in time\
+`ui_setName` Set the name that appears on the welcome screen

 Full example going through all the animations and PWM.